The City Mayors Code of Ethics

 Mayors shall execute the office of mayor for the common good of their communities while refraining from actions that may harm other communities or the wider world.
 They shall take full responsibility for any acts performed by themselves or by members of their administrations.

-Mayors shall not discriminate against individuals or groups because of their race, religion, gender, disability or sexual orientation.
+Mayors shall not discriminate against individuals or groups because of their politics, race, religion, gender, disability or sexual orientation.

 Mayors shall support and uphold the letter and intent of the laws of their cities and nations as well as relevant international laws.
 They shall demand the same degree of respect for the law from all members of their administrations.